leTranTienPhat/react-weather-app/README.md

 - **User-Friendly Interface**: Clean and intuitive interface with both **dark and light theme** available.

 **Note**: This web application has been developed as part of an interview test.
 It is intended to showcase basic functionality and may not represent a fully polished or production-ready application.

+## App Features

+#### Frontend tech stack

+- React
+- Shadcn UI
+- Tailwind CSS
+- React Query + Axios (for data fetching)
+- Framer Motion (for animation)

+#### Data source

+All the city and weather data is fetched from https://openweathermap.org/api

+#### Features

+- Auto-completed Search Bar (The closest matching results will be display for your selection as you are typing)
+- Get the selected location's weather infomation and display it on a dynamic, animated user-friendly UI.
+- Use debounced input and cached API results to optimize the number of api call per user session.
+- Store all previously searched weather info inside Local Storage
+- Support Light/Dark Mode
+- Dynamic and Responsive UI
+- Easy to navigate and easy to scale sourcebase

 ## Run the Project